akash205sharma/venomous/Readme.md

     1. Making different tabs as single user.
     2. transition for position change transition-position handeled by it self.
     3. how to Know which user is moving dice and changing position.
+    3. Changing turn of players, which player to move